Air pollution: Cancer

 Dark factory-emitted clouds obscuring the Clark Avenue Bridge in Cleveland, Ohio in July 1973.

-Around 265,000 lung cancer deaths were attributed globally in 2019 to exposure to fine particulate matter (PM_{2.5}) suspended in the air.
+About 265,000 lung cancer deaths were attributed globally in 2019 to exposure to fine particulate matter (PM_{2.5}) suspended in the air.
 Exposure to indoor air pollution, including radon, caused another 170,000 lung cancer deaths.
 Lung cancer was also more common among people exposed to NO_{2} and black carbon.

 Outdoor air pollution may increase risk of other types of cancer too, but the evidence is not as clear as for lung cancer.
 For example, there may be a relationship between kidney cancer and PM_{2.5} and NO_{2} levels.
 Household air pollution – from cooking with solid fuels, but also from radon in building material – has been associated with cervical, oral, and esophageal cancer.

 Pregnancy and children

 Stillbirths, miscarriages, and birth defects are all more likely when the mother is exposed to air pollution during pregnancy.
-Exposure to air pollution also raises the chance a baby has a low birth weight.
+Exposure to air pollution also raises the chance that a baby has a low birth weight.
 The impacts might be due to pollutants directly impacting the placenta or fetus, or indirectly via the mother's health (as air pollution can cause systemic inflammation and oxidative stress).

 Over a third of preterm births were associated with air pollution in 2021 globally.
 It causes more than half a million newborn deaths, a quarter of overall deaths.
 The source of PM_{2.5} differs greatly by region.
 In South and East Asia, pregnant women are frequently exposed to indoor air pollution because of wood and other biomass fuels being used for cooking, which are responsible for more than 80% of regional pollution.
 In the Middle East, North Africa, and West sub-Saharan Africa, fine PM comes from natural sources, such as dust storms.

-Including older children, polluted air resulted in the death of over 700,000 children in 2021 (709,000 under 5 years of age and 16,600 aged 5–14 years).
+For data including older children, polluted air resulted in the death of over 700,000 children in 2021 (709,000 under 5 years of age and 16,600 aged 5–14 years).
 Children in low- or middle-income countries are exposed to higher levels of fine particulate matter than those in high income countries.
 Further health effects of air pollution on children include asthma, pneumonia, and lower respiratory tract infections.
 There is possibly a link between exposure to air pollution during pregnancy and after birth and autism in children.

 Many of these relationships could previously only be described as correlations, as study designs that demonstrate causation are difficult or impossible to conduct in environmental medicine.
 This would require a randomized controlled trial.
 Scientists at BIPS in Bremen were able to demonstrate a causal relationship for at least some health problems (e.g. diabetes and high blood pressure) using a special study design.